 Kellogg’s Eggo Nutrigrain Whole Wheat Waffles

 If you’re going for a fiber-rich breakfast, this is not the way to do it.
 In fact, waffles may never be.
-Smith says in order to make a great breakfast “you always want to combine protein or fat with minimally processed carbohydrates that are rich in fiber.
+Isabel Smith, MS, RD, CDN, and founder of Isabel Smith Nutrition says in order to make a great breakfast “you always want to combine protein or fat with minimally processed carbohydrates that are rich in fiber.
 For example, scrambled eggs with fruit or toast.”